Why do I need to take an SAT or ACT?

-Students who prepare for the SAT with More Than A Teacher are guaranteed to increase their score 100 points and often see much higher increases.
-Students who prepare for the ACT are guaranteed a 2 point increase.
+Students who prepare for the SAT with More Than A Teacher are guaranteed to increase their score 100 points, while those who prepare for the ACT are guaranteed a 2 point increase, but score increases for both tests are often much higher.
 We prepare students for test day by focusing on simple, easy to apply techniques, test familiarity, and time management skills.
 Learn more about how our program is different than other test prep.

 When are the tests offered?

 The SAT is offered seven times a year.
 The months the test is given are:

 The ACT is offered seven times a year as well.
 ACT testing months are: